jonasoesch/p9/paper.md

 5. **Aspect-to-aspect**: Exploring a scene.
 6. **Non-sequitur**: Changes without an obvious relationship.

 McCloud too uses the question "What changes?" to characterize his transitions.
-In his view, there are three things that can change by different amounts between two panels: *subject*, *scene* and *time*.
+In his view, there are three things that can change between two panels: *subject*, *scene* and *time*.

-Cohn [@Cohn-10:limitstime] refines on McClouds transition types by introducing hierarchy on the interpretation of subject, scene and time.
+Cohn [@Cohn-10:limitstime] refines on McClouds transition types by introducing hierarchy to the interpretation of subject, scene and time.
 Based on what we experience as the correct interpretation of a sequence of panels, he argues that readers will first look out for changes on or of the subjects.
 Then they will think about the scene.
 Finally, their attention will move to differences in time.
 In any case, they will assume that subject, scene and time have not changed if nothing explicitly contradicts this assumption.

 *Subject*, *scene* and *time* are reminiscent of journalisms famous *who/what*, *where* and *when*. [@-19:fivews] This proximity to journalism is encouraging for the use of these three categories in narrative visualization.

-Missing from the list is *why* which makes it's appearance in the next section.
+Missing from the list is *why* which will make its appearance in the next section.

 ### Hullman

 A more bottom-up approach to transitions can be found in Hullman et al. [@Hullman-13:deeperunderstanding].
-In a review of 42 narrative visualizations, the authors identified 12 different transition types through multiple .
+In a review of 42 narrative visualizations, the authors identified 12 different transition types through multiple rounds of coding.
 They grouped these into six categories:

 ![transition-hullman](/Users/jonas/Desktop/P9/bericht/img/transition-hullman.png)